 Income Statement

-The following table summarizes the Income Statement for Shopify Inc. (SHOP) over the past five fiscal years, highlighting key financial metrics that reveal the company’s performance trajectory.
+The following table summarizes the income statement for Shopify Inc. (SHOP) over the last five fiscal years, highlighting key revenue and income metrics.

 income statement